TL;DR:

 7. Private State Tokens

-Last but not least is Private State Tokens.
+Last but not least are Private State Tokens.
 It’s the paladin of the Privacy Sandbox ecosystem.

 Private State Tokens prevent fraud and bot activity.
 How does it work?
 A user logs into a trusted website, which issues a crypto token to their browser.
-Later, when the user visits an ad-supported site, the token verifies they are a real person and not a bot.
+Later, when the user visits an ad-supported site, the token verifies that they are a real person, not a bot.

 How Does the Privacy Sandbox Work with a Third-Party DSP?

-Let’s keep it clear: there is no working (at least public) version of the Privacy Sandbox.
+Let’s keep it clear: There is no working (at least public) version of the Privacy Sandbox.
 Even Google’s own DV360 works just as it used to in the past.
-Still, the combination of APIs from above gives us a somewhat clear image of how it’s going to work.
+Still, the combination of the APIs above gives us a somewhat clear picture of how it’s going to work.

 Step # 1.
 User Visits a Website